 The graph presented gives a range of possible outcomes and is not an exact indication of what you might get back.
 What you get will vary depending on how the underlying will develop.
 For each value of the underlying, the graph shows what the profit or loss of the product would be.
 The horizontal axis shows the various possible prices of the underlying value on the expiry date and the vertical axis shows the profit or loss.

-Selling this product holds that you think the underlying price will decrease or remain unchanged.
+Buying this product holds that you think the underlying price will increase.
+Selling this product to open a position holds that you think the underlying price will decrease.